 MT: What is unique about Storyteller?

-BP: There are 2 key unique offerings that we have and, we are most proud about.
+BP: There are 2 key unique offerings that we have and, are most proud about.
 Firstly, our range of travel accessories are unique concepts and differ from the travel accessories that are already on the market.
 Each product is also made from sustainable materials such as bamboo, organic cotton and faux leather.

-We are proud that our range of travel accessories also have a purpose.
+We are proud that our range of travel accessories also has a purpose.
 Each purchase is helping to make a direct difference in the world, and the customer can feel like they are doing their bit towards helping fund sustainable educational projects for those less fortunate.

 MT: What are the challenges of a business like yours?

-BP: The challenge for us going forward is to continue impacting individuals around the world and helping them access quality education, whilst also positioning ourselves as a top travel accessory provide and ensuring business growth.
+BP: The challenge for us going forward is to continue impacting individuals around the world and helping them access quality education, whilst also positioning ourselves as a top travel accessory providing and ensuring business growth.

 We are passionate about researching and finding the best sustainable materials for our products to ensure we are doing our bit to support an environmentally friendly environment.